Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/getting-started/vite.md

    npm i --save-dev sass
    ```

-Now that we have all the necessary dependencies installed and setup, we can get to work creating the project files and importing Boosted.
+Now that we have all the necessary dependencies installed and set up, we can get to work creating the project files and importing Boosted.

 ## Project structure